calvinjdonner/Challenge1_Code-Refactor/README.md

 # Horiseon Marketing Agency Webpage
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

 ## Purpose
 Refactored this codebase to optimize the site for search engines by updating the acceessibility standards